Luchador/GUD/docs/BackgroundXray.md

 x-ray overlay.
 Split-screen and single-display-list title backgrounds are not supported by this debug view.

-The FPS counter and bottleneck readout remain visible.
-The extra CPU decoding, vertex processing and translucent overdraw affect those measurements: turn the overlay off to measure normal gameplay performance.
+The FPS counter remains visible.
+The extra CPU decoding, vertex processing and translucent overdraw affect the frame rate: turn the overlay off to measure normal gameplay performance.

 ## Memory and rendering